superstreamlabs/memphis.js/README.md

 }
 ```

 What arguments are used with the Memphis.connect function change depending on the type of connection being made.
-A standard password-based connection would look like this (using the defualt root memphis login with Memphis open-source):
+Memphis uses password-based connections by default.
+An example of a password-based connection would look like this (using the defualt root memphis login with Memphis open-source):

 ```typescript
 async function connectPassword(){